Updated June 2026 · ClinicalTrials.gov

 GlaxoSmithKline is an industry sponsor — typically a pharmaceutical, biotechnology, or medical device company.
 Industry sponsors fund and run the largest share of registered trials in the United States and are subject to FDA registration requirements under the FDA Amendments Act (FDAAA 801) for most drug and device studies.

-GlaxoSmithKline's research footprint spans Non-Alcoholic Fatty Liver Disease (2 trials), Hepatitis B (2), and Respiratory Syncytial Virus Infections (2) as the top three conditions.
+GlaxoSmithKline's research footprint spans Non-Alcoholic Fatty Liver Disease (2 trials), Asthma (2), and Respiratory Syncytial Virus Infections (2) as the top three conditions.
 The full condition list, sorted by trial count, is in the sidebar.

 Trials by GlaxoSmithKline

-A Study to Investigate the Safety and Preliminary Efficacy of GSK5460025 Alone or in Combination With Other Anti-cancer...
+A Study to Test the Safety and Effectiveness of GSK5764227, Alone or With Other Treatments, in Participants With...

 A Study of the Efficacy and Safety of Belimumab in Adults With Systemic Sclerosis Associated Interstitial Lung Disease